 The proposed project is located primarily within the limits of the South Florida Water Management District (SFWMD) and crosses two major drainage basins.
 A small segment of the project area, located north of the Beachline Expressway and east of Florida's Turnpike, is within the limits of the St. Johns River Water Management District (SJRWMD).
-The Florida's Turnpike corridor from its southern limits to Taft Vineland road lies within the Boggy Creek Basin, and from Taft Vineland Road to its northern limits within the Shingle Creek Basin.
-A Total of 20 sub-basins were identified within the project study area.
-All drainage basins are open basins and ultimately discharge to Boggy Creek (Water Body identification Number [WBID] 3168B) and Shingle Creek (WBID Number 3169A).
-Stormwater runoff intercepted by roadside drainage swales is typically drained to the low point along the roadway within each sub-basin and conveyed across the R/W by existing cross drain culvert or bridge structures.
+The Florida's Turnpike corridor from its southern limits to Taft Vineland Road lies within the Boggy Creek Basin, and from Taft Vineland Road to its northern limits within the Shingle Creek Basin.
+A total of 20 subbasins were identified within the project study area.
+All drainage basins are open basins and ultimately discharge to Boggy Creek (Water Body Identification Number [WBID] 3168B) and Shingle Creek (WBID Number 3169A).
+Stormwater runoff intercepted by roadside drainage swales is typically drained to the low point along the roadway within each sub-basin and conveyed across the right of way by existing cross drain culvert or bridge structures.
 Several sub-basins contain multiple cross drains.

 The ETDM Summary Report (2017) noted that the proposed project was assigned a Moderate Degree of Effect (3) on Water Quality by SFWMD.
 The proposed project was evaluated for potential impacts to surface water and groundwater resources within the study area.
-As part of the evaluation, a Water Quality Impact Evaluation was completed for the existing basins within the study area in accordance with Part 2, Chapter 11 - Water Quality and Stormwater (January 2019) of the FDOT PD&E Manual.
-The Water Quality Impact Evaluation checklist is included in Appendix E.
+As part of the evaluation, a Water Quality Impact Evaluation was completed for the existing basins within the study area in accordance with Part 2, Chapter 11 - Water Quality and Stormwater of the FDOT PD&E Manual.

-A Pond Siting Report, dated January 2020 and a Location Hydraulic Report, dated January 2020 were completed in accordance with Part 2, Chapter 11, Water Quality and Stormwater (January 2019) and Part 2 Chapter 13, Floodplains (January 2019) of the FDOT PD&E Manual, respectively.
+A Pond Siting Report, dated April 2021 and a Location Hydraulic Report, dated April 2021 were completed in accordance with Part 2, Chapter 11, Water Quality and Stormwater and Part 2 Chapter 13, Floodplains of the FDOT PD&E Manual, respectively.
 These reports utilized the National Flood Insurance Program maps to determine highway location encroachments, evaluated risks associated with the implementation of the project, impacts on natural and beneficial floodplain values, support of incompatible floodplain development, and measures to minimize floodplain impacts.
 Local, state and federal water resources and floodplain management agency regulations and guidelines were reviewed to ensure that the proposed project is consistent with existing floodplain management programs.

-The stormwater runoff from the project limits will be collected and conveyed in roadside ditches or closed drainage systems to twenty-one (21) on-site and off-site wet detention swales and ponds.
+The stormwater runoff from the project limits will be collected and conveyed in roadside ditches or closed drainage systems to 21 on-site and off-site wet detention swales and ponds.
 Figure 2-7: Proposed Stormwater Management Sites shows the location of proposed stormwater management facilities.
 These preferred alternative stormwater management facilities were developed in accordance with the rules and regulation of the SFWMD and FDOT.
-Water quality treatment and water quantity attenuation requirements will be achieved through the construction of these ponds, some of which will require the acquisition of additional right-of-way.
-Approximately 48.1 acres of additional right-of-way will be required for stormwater management.
-This estimate of right-of-way needed is based on a volumetric analysis which accounts for water quality treatment and water quantity for runoff attenuation.
+Water quality treatment and water quantity attenuation requirements will be achieved through the construction of these ponds, some of which will require the acquisition of additional right of way.
+Approximately 48.1 acres of additional right of way will be required for stormwater management.
+This estimate of right of way needed is based on a volumetric analysis which accounts for water quality treatment and water quantity for runoff attenuation.
 The recommendations were based on pond sizes determined from preliminary data calculations and reasonable engineering assumptions and judgment.
 The study estimates the total required water quality treatment and attenuation volume to be approximately 102 acre-feet.
 The preferred pond sites provide a total of approximately 194 acre-feet of water quality treatment and attenuation volume.
 Pond sizes and configurations may change during final design as more detailed information becomes available.